evan-rf/etachov.github.io/_posts/2018-01-28-nyt-link-network.md

 <br><center><b>Explore the full graph <a href = "http://etachov.io/projects/nyt_citation_graph.html" target = "_blank">here</a></b></center><br>

-For all of these results keep in mind that we're looking at a limited and time-bound sample of articles.
+Keep in mind that we're looking at a limited and time-bound sample of articles.
 When I get a bit of time to figure out Selelium, I'm hoping to collect a year's worth of data.
 More to come!